Enterprise AI | | 24 min read

 AI can summarize and correlate signals, but humans validate incident conclusions.

-Additional layers include endpoint and asset management, orchestration for prompts and workflow steps, and governance for role-based access, logging, approval records, retention, monitoring, vendor review, incident response, and change management.
+Additional layers include endpoint and asset management, orchestration for prompts and workflow steps, and controls for role based access, logging, approval records, retention, monitoring, vendor review, incident response, and change management.

 AI Governance for IT Workflows

-IT teams are often responsible for enabling AI across the enterprise, but they also need governance for their own AI workflows.
-Governance should define ownership, approved tools, acceptable use, data rules, human review, vendor review, and escalation paths.
+IT teams are often responsible for enabling AI across the enterprise, but they also need controls for their own AI workflows.
+The operating model should define ownership, approved tools, acceptable use, data rules, technician validation, vendor review, and escalation paths.

 MapIdentify where AI is used, what systems it touches, what data it processes, and what could go wrong.